-This year the Ocean Health Index Global Fellows program has taken on three new Data Science and Communication Fellows.
-All three fellows have been picked from the new Masters of Environmental Data Science (MEDS) program, jointly taught through the Bren School of Environmental Science and Management and the National Center for Ecological Analysis and Synthesis (NCEAS).
+In 2023, the Ocean Health Index Global Fellows program has welcomed three fresh Data Science and Communication Fellows to its ranks.
+The selected trio all hail from the newly instituted Masters of Environmental Data Science (MEDS) program.
+This course is a collaborative effort between the Bren School of Environmental Science and Management, and the National Center for Ecological Analysis and Synthesis (NCEAS).

 In this blogpost, we ask the incoming fellows questions to better understand their motivations while getting to know them.

 Where are you from?

 Adelaide: I was born in Santa Cruz, but grew up in Kelseyville, a small town in Northern California.
 Since graduating from undergrad at UC Davis, I’ve explored and lived in many places along the West Coast working as a biological field technician.

 Erika: I’ve lived on the Central Coast my whole life!
 After graduating high school, I attended UCSB for my undergraduate education and my Master’s.

 Carlo: I grew up in the central valley town of Modesto, California.
 Modesto’s motto is “Water, Wealth, Contentment, Health.”
 I moved to Santa Cruz for college and lived and worked there for 7 years before moving to Santa Barbara to work at the university and then go to school for my graduate degree.

 What are some of your interests, personally and professionally?